 Oysters & Where to find them 🙂

-With white sand beaches that stretch all the way to Biarritz and Spain, the largest pine forest in Europe, lakes, fishing villages, surf and sailing you’ll soon understand why the beach is almost as important to the people of Bordeaux as Wine.
+With white sand beaches that stretch all the way to Biarritz and Spain, the largest pine forest in Europe, lakes, fishing villages, surf and sailing you’ll soon understand why the coast is almost as important to the people of Bordeaux as Wine.

 Secluded, laid-back and authentic, Cap Ferret is the oyster capital on the Atlantic coast.
 It’s about 2 hours drive from Claribès but makes a memorable day out that’s totally different from the vineyards.
 The cap is a long spit of land with Atlantic beaches on the west side and the calm Bassin on the east.
-In particular the working fishing villages, such as L’Herbe, are truly magical.
+In particular, the working fishing villages, such as L’Herbe, are truly magical.